hrshbh/plymouth-themes/README.md

 Done.

 ### Acknowledgments
-* Amazing tutorials of Charlie Brej on Creating Plymouth themes.
-Found [Here](https://brej.org/blog/?p=158)
+* Amazing tutorials by Charlie Brej on Creating Plymouth themes.
+Can be found [here](https://brej.org/blog/?p=158)
 * Sprites by Kevin Huff at stupidsonic@yahoo.com

 Mario is a copyright of Nintendo